BetonQuest/BetonQuest/docs/Documentation/Schedules.md

     1. If the schedule was missed (no matter how often) run it **once** after reboot.

     _The quarry should be reset every day at 3am.
-If the server was shut down at that time, run the event once at reboot._
+Even if the server was shut down at that time, run the event once at reboot._

 === "ALL"